gvern/SOXauto/README.md

 # SOXauto PG-01

+> Architecture Update — 2025-11-06
+>
+> The system is orchestrated by Temporal.io Workflows and connects to on‑prem MSSQL via Teleport (`tsh`).
+> Previous Flask/script-based orchestration and serverless (Lambda/Fargate) plans are deprecated.
+> See `src/orchestrators/` and `docs/deployment/temporal_worker_deploy.md`.

 > NOTE ON CURRENT PROJECT STATE
 >
 > The system connects directly to on-premises SQL Server (`fin-sql.jumia.local`) via a secure **Teleport (`tsh`)** tunnel.
 All data extraction is performed using the `mssql_runner.py` module.
 For the current operational status and next actions, see `PROJECT_DASHBOARD.md`.